Covid 19 coronavirus latest: Another death, five new Covid-19 cases today; Finance Minister Grant Robertson on economic recovery

 He said "one thing to make very clear" was level 3 was still a very restrictive environment.

-The economic plan to respond and recover came in three waves, he said.
+The Government's economic plan to respond and recover from Covid-19 came in three waves, he said.

 The first has already been under way, fighting the virus and cushioning the economic impact.